 - Microorganisms, including fungi and bacteria.

 - A healthy mixture of ‘greens’ and ‘browns.’

 - A large pile so that the compost is able to keep itself warm.

 - Enough moisture to keep the pile healthy.

 - Good aeration of the compost pile.

-Of course, you may not be able to tick all of the boxes all of the time, and that’s absolutely fine, it doesn’t mean that the compost created is of no use.
+Of course, you may not be able to tick all of the boxes all of the time, and that’s absolutely fine, it doesn’t mean that the home compost.
 However, it can be useful to understand how the composting process works, so that you’re able to create the best type of compost possible.

-Not only is naturally-produced compost healthier for the planet, it is also cost-effective.
+Not only is naturally produced compost healthier for the planet, but it is also cost-effective.
 While there is some effort involved initially, once you’re familiar with the process, you will find that you’re able to create compost easily, and therefore saving money as well as the planet.